SignLLM: Sign Languages Production Large Language Models

 Q0: License issue:

 A0: The Prompt2Sign and SignLLM are copyright by us and published under the Creative Commons Attribution-NonCommercial 4.0 International License.
+Some subsets need to be implemented by users themselves.

 Q1: Some links are invalid on page.
 How can I obtain the missing information?